H3xept/ACE_3/README.md

 **Operand A:** 4 bit register address, padded with 0s.
 May have a 1 in the first bit.

 **Operand B:** 12 bit memory address, padded with 0s.
 If the first bit of operand A is 1, then treated as a 16 bit immediate value.

 ---
+### `0110 / OUT` Output
+Places the contents of the output register into the output queue.

+**Operand:** One bit indicating whether or not to print, padded with 0s.

+---
 ### `0111 / MOVE` Move